-Propranolol has a distribution half-life (T1/2 alpha) of 5 to 10 minutes and a volume of distribution of about 4 to 5 L/kg.
+Propranolol has a distribution half-life (T½ alpha) of 5-10 minutes and a volume of distribution of about 4 to 5 L/kg.
 Approximately 90% of circulating propranolol is bound to plasma proteins.
 The binding is enantiomer-selective.
 The S-isomer is preferentially bound to alpha1 glycoprotein and the R-isomer is preferentially bound to albumin.

-The elimination half-life (T1/2 alpha) is between 2 and 5.5 hours.
+The elimination half-life (T½ beta) is between 2 and 5.5 hours.
 Propranolol is extensively metabolized with most metabolites appearing in the urine.
 The major metabolites include propranolol glucuronide, naphthyloxylactic acid, and glucuronic acid and sulfate conjugates of 4-hydroxy propranolol.
-Following single-dose intravenous administration, side-chain oxidative products account for approximately 40% of the metabolites, direct conjugation products account for approximately 45 to 50% of metabolites, and ring oxidative products account for approximately 10 to 15% of metabolites.
+Following single-dose intravenous administration, side-chain oxidative products account for approximately 40% of the metabolites, direct conjugation products account for approximately 45-50% of metabolites, and ring oxidative products account for approximately 10-15% of metabolites.
 Of these, only the primary ring oxidative product (4-hydroxypropranolol) possesses beta-adrenergic receptor blocking activity.